MathieuNls/mathieunls.github.io/cours/_posts/2016-05-28-Introduction-to-smells.md

 #### Spécifique SOA

 *   Multi Service also known as God Object corresponds to a service that implements a multitude of methods related to different business and technical abstractions.
-This service aggregates too many methods into a single service, such a service is not easily reusable because of the low cohesion of its methods and is often unavailable to end-users because of its overload, which may induce a high response time [17].
+This service aggregates too many methods into a single service, such a service is not easily reusable because of the low cohesion of its methods and is often unavailable to end-users because of its overload, which may induce a high response time.
 *   Tiny Service is a small service with few methods, which only implements part of an abstraction.
 Such service often requires several coupled services to be used together, resulting in higher development complexity and reduced usability.
-In the extreme case, a Tiny Service will be limited to one method, resulting in many services that implement an overall set of requirements [17].
+In the extreme case, a Tiny Service will be limited to one method, resulting in many services that implement an overall set of requirements.
 *   Sand Pile is also known as Fine-Grained Services.
 It appears when a service is composed by multiple smaller services sharing common data.
 It thus has a high data cohesion.
-The common data shared may be located in a Data Service antipattern (see below) [2].
+The common data shared may be located in a Data Service antipattern (see below).
 *   Chatty Service corresponds to a set of services that exchange a lot of small data of primitive types, usually with a Data Service antipattern.
 The Chatty Service is also characterized by a high number of method invocations.
-Chatty Services chat a lot with each other [17].
+Chatty Services chat a lot with each other.
 *   The Knot is a set of very low cohesive services, which are tightly coupled.
 These services are thus less reusable.
-Due to this complex architecture, the availability of these services may be low, and their response time high [8].
+Due to this complex architecture, the availability of these services may be low, and their response time high.
 *   Nobody Home corresponds to a service, defined but actually never used by clients.
 Thus, the methods from this service are never invoked, even though it may be coupled to other services.
-Yet, it still requires deployment and management, despite of its non usage [15].
+Yet, it still requires deployment and management, despite of its non usage.
 *   Duplicated Service, a.k.a.
 The Silo Approach introduced by IBM, corresponds to a set of highly similar services.
-Because services are implemented multiple times as a result of the silo approach, there may have common or identical methods with the same names and-or parameters [14].
+Because services are implemented multiple times as a result of the silo approach, there may have common or identical methods with the same names and-or parameters.
 *   Bottleneck Service is a service that is highly used by other services or clients.
 It has a high incoming and outgoing coupling.
 Its response time can be high because it may be used by too many external clients, for which clients may need to wait to get access to the service.
 Moreover, its availability may also be low due to the traffic.
 *   Service Chain a.k.a.
-Message Chain [26] in OO systems corresponds to a chain of services.
+Message Chain in OO systems corresponds to a chain of services.
 The Service Chain appears when clients request consecutive service invocations to fulfill their goals.
 This kind of dependency chain reflects the subsequent invocation of services.
 Data Service, a.k.a.
-Data Class [26] in OO systems, corresponds to a service that contains mainly accessor methods, i.e., getters and setters.
+Data Class in OO systems, corresponds to a service that contains mainly accessor methods, i.e., getters and setters.
 In the distributed applications, there can be some services that may only perform some simple information retrieval or data access to such services.
 Data Services contain usually accessor methods with small parameters of primitive types.
 Such service has a high data cohesion.

 #### Programmation